joshtynjala/actionscript-3.0-developers-guide/display/working-with-geometry/basics-of-geometry.md

 a coordinate space.
 For advanced users, you can use a Matrix instance to apply multiple or complex transformations to a display object.
-Many simple transformations, such as rotation, position, and scale changes, can be applied directly to a display object using that object’s properties.
+Many simple transformations, such as rotation, position, and scale changes, can be applied directly to a display object using that object's properties.
 For more information on applying transformations using display object properties, see [Manipulating display objects](../display-programming/manipulating-display-objects.md).